-All PA announcements must have Principal, Brenda Pacheco or Mr. Brain Chandler's approval.
-All requests for morning announcements must be turned in to Ms. Brenda Pacheco or Mr. Brian Chandler by 7:45 AM.
-The necessary forms for PA announcements may be secured from Main Office Secretary in the Main Office.
+All PA announcements must have the approval of the Principal or Assistant Principal.
+All requests for morning announcements must be turned in to the Main Office by 7:45 AM on the required form.
+The PA announcement forms are located in the Main Office near the PA.